ClubCorp Says No to Sale, CEO to Retire, Q1 Revenue of $221.3 Million

 So far in 2017, ClubCorp has purchased four clubs, including Oakhurst Golf and Country Club in the Detroit suburb of Clarkston, Michigan, announced on Wednesday as the first acquisition in the second quarter.

-Earlier this week, the company announced that it would open a new club called The Collective in Seattle.
+Earlier this week, the company announced that it would open a new club in Seattle called The Collective.
 The facility, being developed with Alexandria Real Estate Equities Inc. and planned to open in March 2018, will be on the first floor of the headquarters of biopharmaceutical company Juno Therapeutics.

 “We are realigning traditional club elements with a completely new concept that combines a unique community experience with collaborative work spaces, spa and physical well-being," Affeldt said in an announcement about the new club.
 "The Collective is being designed to connect the Seattle community and will serve as the perfect complement to ClubCorp’s Columbia Tower Club, a premier private business club atop the Columbia Center."